youngb10/advanced_computer_systems/project2/README.md

 <!-- Conclusion -->
 ## Conclusion

 As hardware improvements gradually slow, one of the most significant ways to improve performance is through software-level parallelism.
 This is precisely what multithreading accomplishes.
-Multithreading is particularly useful and efficient in cases such as these, where there is a large amount of data that has no dependencies.
+Multithreading is particularly useful and efficient in cases such as these, where there is a large amount of data that has little to no dependencies.
 Instead of a single thread moving through the independent calculations and compression, multiple threads are able to perform the same calculations in parallel without losses.

-There is some amount of overhead that is involved with creating and managing threads, especially since the operating system has to get involved, but that overhead is absolutely worth it when there are large amounts ofcalculations to be done that are independent of each other.
+Despite the fact that multithreading is a great method of improving performance, there are holdups.
+First, and perhaps most importantly, only a certain number of additional threads will be useful.
+Most computers cannot run more than 16 threads simultaneously, with 8 cores and 2 threads running in each.
+This is also supported by our experimental results, where the marginal benefit of each additional thread was inconsequential after 8 (4 cores with 2 threads each).
+Also, there is additional overhead required for dispatching these additional threads.
+When the data has dependencies, there are also additional steps that must be taken to preserve the accuracy of the output.
+However, these downsides are nothing compared to the benefits in many scenarios, and multithreading is a crucial tool in today's computing environment.

 <p align="right">(<a href="#top">back to top</a>)</p>